 What do learners need to learn?
-Manages and reviews agreed plans to determine their effectiveness within context of changing business needs or outcomes. n the EC4 EC5 Identifies potential amendments and adjustments to agreed plans.
-Develorationale and justification for a proposal to introduce potential adjustments agreed plans, that includes consideration of any contentious points and response to perceived challenge or conflict. • Presents proposed adjustments to agreed plans to key stakeholders and decision-makers.
-Uses negotiation techniques to engage stakeholders and agree buy-in for proposed amendments. ٢
+Skills Manages and reviews agreed plans to determine their effectiveness within the EC4 context of changing business needs or outcomes.
+EC5 Identifies potential amendments and adjustments to agreed plans.
+Develops rationale and justification for a proposal to introduce potential adjustments to T Level Technical Qualification in Management and Administration - Specification agreed plans; that includes consideration of any contentious points, and response to perceived challenge or conflict.